 The region hosts a large number of refugees and internally displaced persons, many of whom are of school-going age, however their numbers fluctuate.
 Fluctuations in the number of refugees and migrants poses challenges for education planning.
 Between January and March 2021, the United Nations High Commissioner for Refugees (UNHCR) registered 10,079 refugees and migrants arriving in Serbia, including 135 unaccompanied asylum-seeking children during the first two months, a 41% increase compared to the 5,982 arrivals during the same period last year.
 Of the 4,460 refugees and migrants housed in asylum and reception centres at the end of March, 418 were children and 123 were unaccompanied asylum-seeking children.
 Conversely, BiH experienced a 43% decrease in new arrivals, compared to the same period in 2020.
-The refugee and migrant population present in the country is estimated at 7,620, with 782 children, including 460 unaccompanied asylum-seeking children (UNICEF, 2021).
+The refugee and migrant population present in the country is estimated at 7,620, with 782 children, including 460 unaccompanied asylum-seeking children (UNICEF, 2021d).

 Good progress has been made on integrating and enrolling refugee and asylum-seeking children into public schools (UNESCO, 2021).
-This progress can largely be attributed to policies in both Turkey and Serbia which mandated the inclusion of refugee and asylum-seeking students in the mainstream education system.
-Turkey has absorbed more than 600,000 Syrians in its public schools but 37% of Syrian refugees are still out of school.
+This progress can largely be attributed to policies in both Turkey and Serbia which mandated the inclusion of refugee and asylum-seeking students in the mainstream education system (see Box 3 and Box 4 below).

 Box 3: Refugee children in the Turkish education system